• Skip to primary navigation

 Rugelach Dough

-• Combine flour and salt in a small bowl.
-Set aside.
+• Combine flour and salt in a bowl.
+Set aside for later.

 • Divide dough into four equal portions.
 Form each portion into a disc, wrap in plastic and place in refrigerator for 2 hours.